snehasi/test_bench/README.md

 ## Goals

-- Generate live trading data ASAP with a ‘standup poker’ style app
+- Generate live trading data ASAP with a simple trading app
 - Minimum UI, Limited features, limited functions
 - Simple / Hackable / Extensible

 ## Scenario

-- We post a simple webapp for internal use by the bugmark team
+- We post a simple webapp for internal use by the Bugmark team
 - App runs a friendly competition to see who gets high score
 - Trading tokens not real currency
 - Every week, traders are topped up to a minimum of 1000 tokens
 - Users self-register with email and pwd (anyone can register)
-- We post leaderboards, top issues, etc. etc.
+- We post prices, top issues, etc.

 ## Tooling